-But by the time they made it to the valet at the front door, Amber had already left.
+They ran downstairs, but by the time they made it to the valet, Amber was already gone.

-“I should’ve stopped her,” Walter said to Karen as he loaded his gear into his Prius’s hatchback.
+“I should’ve stopped her,” Walter said as he loaded his gear into his Prius’s hatchback.
 “I tried, but she just kept screaming like I was trying to kill her.”

-“You did everything you could,” Karen said with her phone to her cheek.
+“You did everything you could,” Catherine said, pacing with her phone to her cheek.
 “Damn it, she’s ignoring my calls now.”
 The phone then switched to her hands and she began texting.

-Karen put her phone in her pocket, then went to Walter and placed a hand on his shoulder.
-“Because change brings things like this out of nowhere sometimes,” she said.
-“But to be honest, I sort of saw this coming once the band started getting label attention.
-I didn’t think it would happen the night you signed or all at once, but I just sensed something like this was going to happen.”
+Catherine put her phone down and went over to him.
+“Because change brings things like this out of nowhere sometimes,” she said putting a hand on his shoulder.
+“But to be frank, I thought this might happen once the band took off.
+I didn’t think it would happen the night you signed, but still.”

 “What do you mean?” he asked.

-Walter smiled and turned his attention from his hatchback to her.
-“No,” he said, “I’m glad you did . . .
-And strangely, I feel better you did.”
+Walter smiled.
+He wanted to hug her again, but didn’t.
+“No,” he said, “I’m glad you did.
+And strangely, I feel better because you did.
+Thank you.”

-When Walter and Karen arrived at her house, Amber’s dark green Civic was in the driveway.
+When they arrived at Catherine’s house, Amber’s dark green Civic was parked in the driveway.

 “Looks like she’s here,” Walter said pulling in front of the house and putting his car in park.

-“You’re probably right...”
-There was a long silence, then Karen began weeping.
+There was a long silence, then Catherine began weeping.

 “I’m sorry,” she said, “just a little emotional right now.
 I was so worried about Amber, I didn’t have time to process this was goodbye for us . . .
 We’ve sure had some great times together, haven’t we Axl?”

-“Yes we have Dolly,” Walter said, who’d begun weeping too.
+“Yes we have Dolly,” Walter said and began weeping too.
 “I don’t think I’ll be able to sing ‘Jackson’ with anyone else.”